willicali40/the-rick-and-morty-site/README.md

 To use this site, follow these steps:

 1. Open the site in your web browser.
-2. Browse through the list of characters or use the search bar to find a specific character.
+2. Browse through the list of characters
-3. Click on a character to view their detailed information.
-4. Use the filter options to filter characters by species and gender.

 ## Contributing